kristinapototska/translations-app/PR_DESCRIPTION.md

 - ✅ Error handling for new API call
 - ✅ Complete return data in PUT handler
 - ✅ Partial update failure handling
-- ✅ Field removal strategy (uses new API)
+- ✅ Field removal strategy (uses new API for basic fields and custom fields)
 - ✅ Client method pattern consistency
 - ✅ Input validation
+- ✅ Custom field removals migrated to new API

 See `PR_CODE_REVIEW.md` for detailed review findings.